prebid/prebid.github.io/prebid-server/features/pbs-activitycontrols.md

 1. Get a privacy lawyer.
 2. Consider all the privacy regulations your content business is subject to.
 3. Come up with a plan.
-4. Use Prebid.js modules and these Activity Controls as ways to help implement your privacy plan with respect to header bidding.
+4. Use Prebid Server server features and these Activity Controls as ways to help implement your privacy plan with respect to header bidding.
 5. Let us know if there are tools missing from the Prebid toolkit.

 ### What is an Activity?